MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

-where ${{C}}$ is set within the range $[1,1.5]$.
-This approach attempts to set a small scale to maintain local connectivities.
-This single view approach could be relaxed in the multi-view scenario.
-The multi-view kernel $\mymat{\widehat{K}}$ (Eq. \ref{EQKMAT}) contains multiplication of single view kernel matrices $\mymat{K}^l,l=1,...,L$ (Eq. \ref{EQK}).
-The diagonal values of each kernel matrix $\mymat{K}^l,l=1,...,L$ are all $1$'s, therefore, a connectivity in only one view is sufficient.
-This insight suggests that smaller value for the parameter ${{C}}$ could be used.
+Based on empirical results, the authors in \cite{keller2010audio} suggest to set ${{C}}$ within the range $[1,1.5]$.
+The specific choice of $C$ should be sufficient to capture all local connectivities.
+This single-view approach could be relaxed in the context of our multi-view scenario.
+The multi-view kernel $\mymat{\widehat{K}}$ (Eq.\ \ref{EQKMAT}) consists of products of single-view kernel matrices $\mymat{K}^l,l=1,...,L$ (Eq.\ \ref{EQK}).
+The diagonal values of each kernel matrix $\mymat{K}^l$ are all $1$'s, therefore, in order to have connectivity in all rows of $\mymat{\widehat{K}}$ a connectivity in only one of the views is sufficient.
+By connectivity, we mean that there is at least one nonzero value in the affinity kernel.
+This insight suggests that a smaller value for the parameter ${{C}}$ could be used in the multi view setting.
+In \cite{dov2016kernel}, the authors provide a probabilistic interpretation of the choice of $C$, and present a grid-search algorithm for optimizing the choice of $C$ such that each point in the dataset is connected to at least one other point.

-Another scheme by \cite{Singer} aims to find a range of values for $\sigma_l$.
-The idea is to compute the kernel $\mymat{K}^l$ (Eq. (\ref{EQK})) for various values of $\sigma$ and search for the range of values where the Gaussian bell shape exists.
-The range is identified by applying a logarithmic function to the sum of the kernel.
+Another scheme, proposed in \cite{Singer}, aims to find a range of values for $\sigma_l$.
+The idea is to compute the kernel $\mymat{K}^l$ (Eq.\ (\ref{EQK})) for various values of $\sigma$ and search for the range of values where the Gaussian bell shape is more pronounced.
+To find such range of valid values for $\sigma$, first a logarithmic function is applied to the sum of all elements of the kernel matrix, next the range is identified as the maximal range where the logarithmic plot is linear.
 We expand this idea for a multi-view scenario based on the following algorithm: